szilvia-csernus/community-transport/README.md

 Any Admin can approve a new person.
 They can review the request by contacting this person and having checks carried out before they approve them in the system.
 The approval happens on the admin platform, under the `All Users` tab.
-The platform gives indications about how many people are awaiting approval as well as if they signed up as a volunteer or just a simple member.
+The platform gives indications about how many people are awaiting approval as well as if they signed up as a volunteer or just as a simple member.

 ![Approval Platform](readme-images/approval-many.jpeg)